As I write this I am at the tail end of week 5 post-op. Tomorrow will be the 6 week mark but technically 6 weeks will end on Monday the 25th.

 I am getting stronger every day

-I will return to pain free sex
+I will return to pain-free sex

 I am healing beautifully